An annotated bibliography is a way of summarising and reviewing what has been written on a specific topic in a select number of sources.

 - Did they use a logical method to gather data?

-- Consider how useful will this source be in your own research or current assignment.
+- Consider how useful this source would be in your own research or current assignment.
 How does it relate to themes in your work?

 - How does it relate to your previous learning, previous topics in the course, or current practice/research more broadly?